mainwp/mainwp/readme.txt

 MainWP is the perfect solution for WordPress consultants, marketers, developers, WordPress shops, or anyone with multiple WordPress sites.

+= Your Guarantee of Privacy =

+The MainWP plugins come with their own [privacy policies](https://mainwp.com/mainwp-plugin-privacy-policy/) to ensure you that the plugins do not collect any personally identifiable information (PII) please review them before activating the plugin.

 = How does MainWP work? =

 First, Install and Activate this MainWP Dashboard plugin on a WordPress site you will use for controlling all other sites; this is your Dashboard Site.
 We highly recommend this be a new, clean WordPress installation and not on one of your operating sites.
 Using a clean site helps to eliminate any unnecessary plugin conflicts or security issues.